nickshekelle/Map_project/README.md

 To pan the map, hold shift and drag with the mouse

-Check it out in the
+Check it out in the "Environment" tab